Public Health/General Preventive Medicine Residency Program

 Year 1: The Academic Phase

-Residents will complete the first year in Morgantown, WV.
-While attending classes to fulfill the requirements of the Master of Public Health (MPH)*, residents will complete clinical experiences while learning about occupational medicine, emergency and disaster response, patient safety and lifestyle medicine, among many other subjects.
+Residents will complete the first year in Morgantown, W.Va.
+While attending classes to fulfill the requirements of the Master of Public Health (MPH) in Epidemiology*, residents will complete clinical experiences while learning about occupational medicine, emergency and disaster response, patient safety and lifestyle medicine, among many other subjects.

 Year 2: The Practicum Phase